dotnet-presentations/eshop-app-workshop/labs/3-Add-Identity/README.md

 Now that our Keycloak instance is setup as an IdP, we can configure the web site to use it for identity and authentication purposes via OpenID Connect.

-1. Open the `WebApp` project and reference to the `Microsoft.AspNetCore.Authentication.OpenIdConnect` NuGet package, version `8.0.1`.
+1. Open the `WebApp` project and add a reference to the `Microsoft.AspNetCore.Authentication.OpenIdConnect` NuGet package, version `8.0.1`.
 You can use the `dotnet` CLI, Visual Studio NuGet Package Manager, or just edit the .csproj file manually:

     ```xml
     <PackageReference Include="Microsoft.AspNetCore.Authentication.OpenIdConnect" Version="8.0.1" />
-    ```
-1. In the `eShop.ServiceDefaults` project, create a new file called `ClaimsPrincipalExtensions.cs` and add the following extension methods class.
-These methods will make it easy to retrieve the user ID and name when needed from any of our projects:

-    ```csharp
-    namespace System.Security.Claims;

-    public static class ClaimsPrincipalExtensions
-    {
-        public static string?
-GetUserId(this ClaimsPrincipal principal)
-            => principal.FindFirst("sub")?.Value;

-        public static string?
-GetUserName(this ClaimsPrincipal principal) =>
-            principal.FindFirst(x => x.Type == "name")?.Value;
-    }
     ```

 1. In the `WebApp` project, open the `HostingExtensions.cs` file and add a new field to define a name for the `HttpClient` instance the OIDC code will use: